lazaros-alexios-iliadis/Antenna-Designs-for-Automotive-Radar-Applications/README.md

 The Antennas folder contains an 1x5 array with bowtie patches and aperture coupled feed for automotive radar applications (79 GHz) and an 1x5 array with U-shaped patches and aperture coupled feed for automotive radar applications (79 GHz).

-The optimization folder contains the following algorithms:
+The optimization folder contains the following algorithms, which have been partially rewritten for our purposes:
 1) RUN beyond metaphor algorithm
   Ahmadianfar, Iman, Ali Asghar Heidari, Amir H. Gandomi, Xuefeng Chu, and Huiling Chen.
 "RUN beyond the metaphor: an efficient optimization algorithm based on Runge Kutta method."
   Expert Systems with Applications 181 (2021): 115079.
 DOI: https://doi.org/10.1016/j.eswa.2021.115079